artur-ciocanu/launch.en/help/extension-reference/web/adobe-target-extension-v2.md

 #### Server Domain

-The domain where Target requests are sent.
+The server domain refers to the domain where the Target requests are sent.
 This should almost always be left as the default value.

 #### GDPR Opt-In